AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/05.ie-edge-filtering/docs.en.md

 To do so:

-1. Go to the Adguard [extended interface](https://kb.adguard.com/index.php?/Knowledgebase/Article/View/19/0/how-to-enter-the-adguard-extended-interface).
+1. Go to the Adguard General Settings.

 2. Enable WFP driver as done in the picture: